UBC-MDS/DSCI522_309/README.md

-Here we attempt to build a classification model using the light gradient boosting algorithm which can use webpage metrics from a given online shopping website to predict whether the revenue of a new customer is True (i.e., the customer purchased something) or False (i.e., the customer did not purchase anything).
-Our final classifier performed well on an unseen test data set, with the f1 score of more than \(0.6\) and the test accuray of \~\(90\)%.
-The precision and recall of our classifier on the test set are also around \(0.6\).However, because of the small target frequency we have a high percentage of incorrect prediction in FN, we plan to further investigate & improve our model.
+Here we attempt to build a classification model using the light gradient boosting algorithm which can use webpage metrics from a given online shopping website to predict whether the revenue of a new customer is True (i.e., the customer makde a purchase) or False (i.e., the customer did not make a purchase).
+Our final classifier performed well on an unseen test data set, with the F1 score of 0.655 and the test accuray calculated to be 91.2%.
+The precision and recall of our classifier on the test set are 0.709 and 0.609 respectively.
+Due to substantially high number of false positives & negatives, we recommend further iteration to improve this model.

 The data set used in this project is of online shopping webpage metrics created by C. Okan Sakar, S. Olcay Polat, Mete Katircioglu & Yomi